 Glamping IS easier than full-on camping.

-This year we are staying in a an oTENTik at a Parks Canada location*.
-If you don’t know what an oTENTik is, it’s a soft sided cabin, or a tent with a solid floor and beds.
 We are so excited to try one out this year – and it means we don’t have a buy a tent for our first camping trip as a family.
-I think this is almost full-on camping, not as luxurious as I imagine Glamping can get.
+I think this is almost full-on camping, and not as luxurious as I imagine Glamping can get.

 (There is power available at some oTENTik sites, and ours will be close to the washrooms, so I guess the luxury level will be up there…)